ibm-cloud-docs/containers/cs_ingress_types.md

   {: pre}

   * If the **Status** is `failed`:
+    1. Wait several minutes, then check the status again.
+The migration status might take a few minutes to become available.

-    1. Check the logs for the migration.
+    2. If retrieving the status continues to fail after several minutes, check the logs for the migration.
         ```
         kubectl logs -n kube-system job/ingress-migration
         ```
         {: pre}
-    2. [Open a support case](/docs/containers?topic=containers-get-help#help-support) and include the migration job logs in your case.
+    3. [Open a support case](/docs/containers?topic=containers-get-help#help-support) and include the migration job logs in your case.

 3. In the output of the previous step, review the **Resource migrations warnings** for each Ingress resource or configmap.
 These messages indicate fields or configurations, such as annotations, that were not migrated, and the steps to manually change the field for compatibility with the Kubernetes Ingress implementation.
 To resolve warnings, edit the manifest for each resource or configmap.<p class="important">Some differences between the images cannot be migrated by this tool and must be migrated manually.
 To see a comparison between annotations for each image type, see [Customizing Kubernetes Ingress routing with annotations and configmaps](/docs/containers?topic=containers-comm-ingress-annotations#annotations).</p>
   * Ingress resources: